nurmandev/ai-inter/README.md

 ## License

-This project is licensed All these things are part of **Maitri AI**..
+This project is licensed All these things are part of **SoftSolvic AI**..

 ---